Start Here: Automated Insulin Delivery (AID) Systems Guide

 You get your eight hours back.

-No more night-time hypos.
-No more waking high.
-Flatter lines overnight for you (and for parents of children with type 1).
+Fewer overnight hypos.
+Fewer wake-ups high.
+Flatter lines overnight — for you, and for parents of children with Type 1 diabetes.

 Choosing your system

 All AID systems improve glucose control and quality of life.
-If you cannot access a specific one, do not stress.
-They all deliver similar benefits.
+If you cannot access a specific system, do not stress.
+They all deliver meaningful benefit.

 Ready to explore the systems?